Linaro/website/_posts/current/blog/2020-09-24-open-on-chip-debugger-ocd-at-linaro.md

 layout: post
 title: Open On-Chip Debugger (OCD) at Linaro
 description: Linaro has been actively involved in the OpenOCD project since 2016.
-In this article Omair Javaid takes a closer look at the tool.
+In this article Omair Javaid takes a closer look at the software development tool.
 date: 2020-09-24T12:37:44.000Z
 image: /assets/images/content/electricity-1288717_1920-1-.jpg
 tags: